 Discussion

-The Burial Lake chironomid-inferred lake water 18O record (Figure 4, Table 2) reflects variations in lake hydrology and regional hydroclimate, and provides a unique lens for examining the response to paleoclimatic and environmental change in eastern Beringia during the late Pleistocene to early Holocene transition.
-These changes occurred as deglaciation impacted sea-level, continentality, sea-ice extent, and Pacific-Arctic connectivity along with hemispheric-scale changes in atmospheric circulation and insolation-driven warming.
-First, we discount dominant isotopic controls of the chironomids by temperature alone or changes in chironomid feeding ecology.
+The Burial Lake chironomid-inferred lake water 18O record (Figure 4, Table 2) reflects variations in lake hydrology and regional hydroclimate and provides a unique lens for examining the response to paleoclimatic and environmental change in eastern Beringia during the late Pleistocene to early Holocene transition.
+These changes occurred as deglaciation impacted sea-level, continentality, sea-ice extent, and Pacific-Arctic Ocean connectivity, along with hemispheric-scale changes in atmospheric circulation and insolation-driven warming.
+First, we discount temperature alone as the dominant isotopic control on chironomids as well as changes in chironomid feeding ecology.
 Second, we present a case for changes in Burial Lake water 18O in response to multiple controls that incorporate moisture balance, atmospheric circulation, and environmental change.

 The large magnitude of overall variability in the 18O values from Burial Lake sediments cannot be accounted for purely in terms of temperature change.
-Following either the classic relation by Dansgaard (0.7‰ per ˚C; 1964) or more recent relations determined for Alaska (0.34‰ per ˚C; Klein et al., 2016; Bailey et al., 2019), the overall 9‰ range of the chironomid isotope record would predict unrealistic air temperature changes between 15 and 30ºC.
-Furthermore, the ~4‰ decrease in 18O values after the opening of the Bering Strait would require an ~8ºC temperature decline, which is inconsistent with known early Holocene warming (Bartlein et al., 2015; Wooller et al., 2018) and contrary to the Burial July Tchiron record (Kurek et al., 2009).
+Following either the classic relation of Dansgaard (0.7‰ per ˚C; 1964) or more recent relations determined for Alaska (0.34‰ per ˚C; Klein et al., 2016; Bailey et al., 2019), the overall 9‰ range of the chironomid isotope record would predict unrealistic air temperature changes between 15 and 30ºC.
+Furthermore, the ~4‰ decrease in 18O values after the opening of the Bering Strait would require an ~8ºC temperature decline, which is inconsistent with what is known of early Holocene warming (Bartlein et al., 2015; Wooller et al., 2018) and contrary to the Burial July Tchiron record (Kurek et al., 2009).
 It is more likely that a combination of factors in addition to temperature contributed to shifts in meteoric water values.
 For example, a shift in meteoric values of -4 to -5‰ during the YD in Alaska is attributed to changes in source vapor isotope compositions related to sea surface temperatures, vapor transport distances controlled by sea ice extent, flooding of the Bering Land Bridge, and changes in the strength and position of the Aleutian Low (Epstein, 1995; Gaglioti et al., 2017; Meyer et al., 2010).

 The changes in 18O values from the Burial Lake sediment record also cannot be explained in terms of changes in the feeding ecology of chironomids over time.
 Firstly, as previously described, the dominant influence on chironomid-18O values has been shown to be the 18O values of the water in which chironomids live (Wooller et al., 2004; Wang et al., 2009; Verbruggen et al., 2011, Soto et al., 2013).
-Secondly, if there were a relationship with chironomid diets, then the 13Cchiron. values (see supplemental data), which are a proxy for diet (Wooller et al., 2012a), would be expected to significantly correlate with the changes in 18O values and they do not (r = 0.25; p-value = 0.32).
+Secondly, if there were a relationship with chironomid diets, then the 13Cchiron. values (see supplemental data), which are a proxy for diet (Wooller et al., 2012a), would be expected to correlate significantly with the changes in 18O values—but they do not (r = 0.25; p-value = 0.32).
 Lastly, there is no correspondence between the documented changes in chironomid taxonomy over time at the site relative to the trend in 18Ochiron. values.
 Thus, the most parsimonious explanation for changes in the 18Ochiron. values is that lake water 18O values inhabited by the chironomids changed over time.